lehtoneo/Mazesolver/documentation/implementationdocument.md

 ## Prim maze creation algorithm

+The algorithm gets n x m sized maze as an input.
+The maze given to the algorithm is filled with wall character '#'.
+For the sake of simplicity, all mazes given to the algorithm in the project are sized n x n.

 ### Pseudo code

 Frontier of some cell C is a cell with distance 2 from C and it is within the maze and not wall.